NOTE: This is a draft still in progress (July 9, 2020). Edits and citations are actively being added.

 - Apply basic scientific principles designed to establish causality.

-- Apply scientific standards and food-related laboratory best practices (including black box meals) to food and beverage sourcing, preparation and production.
+- Apply scientific standards and food-related laboratory best practices (including the rejection of black box meals) to food and beverage sourcing, preparation and production.

 - Control non-food exposures,